Aktia Bank Plc

 The quarter in short

-Credit loss provisions are still at a moderate level.
+Credit loss provisions remained at a moderate level.

-Aktia's comparable operating profit in 2022 is expected to be approximately at the same level as in 2021.
-The key uncertainties related to the realisation of the outlook include the development of the interest rate and equity markets as well as the general economic situation.
+Aktia's comparable operating profit in 2022 is expected to be lower than in 2021.
+A key uncertainty regarding the outlook is the development of the market value of different asset classes.

 The net income from life insurance depends on the changes in market values.
-In the first half of the year, rising interest rates and market uncertainty led to negative unrealised value changes in the life insurance business's investment portfolio.
-We expect the strength of the actuarially calculated result to increase compared to last year.
+In the first three quarters of the year, rising interest rates and market uncertainty have led to negative unrealised value changes in the life insurance business's investment portfolio.

 Considering the impact of inflation, the expenses are expected to be approximately at the level of the comparable operating expenses 2021.